Fast and easy access to counselling services! No appointment or referral needed for a one-time counselling session.

 Mental health resources

-- To learn more on the single-session therapy approach, read Walk-in Clinic, a Model for Single-Session Therapy.
+- To learn more about the single-session therapy approach, read Walk-in Clinic, a Model for Single-Session Therapy.

 - To learn how to take care of your mental health, get the facts on mental illness or find help for yourself or a loved one, visit Canadian Mental Health Association.